MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Graphical-Date-Picker.md

 ---
-description: This article shows how to create a custom calendar-style control by using the .NET Framework form-building features in Windows PowerShell. ms.date: 10/07/2021
+description: This article shows how to create a custom calendar-style control by using the .NET Framework form-building features in Windows PowerShell. ms.date: 12/08/2022
-title: Creating a Graphical Date Picker
+title: Creating a graphical date picker
 ---
-# Creating a Graphical Date Picker
+# Creating a graphical date picker

+> This sample only applies to Windows platforms.

 Use Windows PowerShell 3.0 and later releases to create a form with a graphical, calendar-style control that lets users select a day of the month.

 ## Create a graphical date-picker control

-Copy and then paste the following into Windows PowerShell ISE, and then save it as a Windows PowerShell script (.ps1).
+Copy and then paste the following into Windows PowerShell ISE, and then save it as a PowerShell script (`.ps1`) file.

 ```powershell
 Add-Type -AssemblyName System.Windows.Forms